 46. Deschutes Brewery – Using 116 Percent Green Energy

 Beer brewing requires a great deal of energy, something that many small craft brewers are aware of and attempt to offset.
-But none so much as Utah-based Deschutes Brewery, which, through a combination of recycling hot discharge from air compressors for heating, fertilizing local farming with yeast and hop material, and using recycled glass for bottles, managed to obtain more green energy than they actually needed for the year.
+But none so much as Oregon-based Deschutes Brewery, which, through a combination of recycling hot discharge from air compressors for heating, fertilizing local farming with yeast and hop material, and using recycled glass for bottles, managed to obtain more green energy than they actually needed for the year.

 47. Nathanael Johnson – A Skeptic and Storyteller